yevadrian/gcloud-docker/README.md

-## Upload remote files to your Google Cloud Storage with Docker container.
+## Upload remote files to your Google Cloud Storage via Docker container.

 ##### Create a json file containing your service account credentials as "key.json" in your home directory.